-Since it’s opening, Dodger Stadium has remained one of the cleanest and beautiful ballparks in the country.
+Since opening in 1962, Dodger Stadium has remained one of the cleanest and beautiful ballparks in the country.
 Not only is it given a fresh coat of paint each year, but the team employees a full time arborist to care for the landscaping surrounding the stadium.
-One might be surprised that the views behind the outfield could have been eliminated as Dodger Stadium was designed to be expandable to seat 85,000 fans.
+One might be surprised that the views behind the outfield could have been eliminated as Dodger Stadium was designed to be expanded to seat 85,000 fans.
 Original plans of the stadium also included a picturesque fountain in center field in which varied-colored spotlights would have played on the cascading waters if a Dodger player had hit a homerun.

-Stepping into Dodger Stadium today is almost like stepping into it as if it were 1962 again.
-The stadium has been the home to four Los Angeles Dodgers Championship teams and 11 National League West Division title teams.
+Dodger Stadium has been the home to five Los Angeles Dodgers Championship teams and 19 National League West Division title teams.
 Hall of Fame manager, Tommy Lasorda, along with Sandy Koufax, Don Sutton, Orel Hershiser and Mike Piazza are just a few of the greats that have called Dodger Stadium their home.
 The atmosphere found at Dodger Stadium is hard to find anywhere else in baseball and although it is more than 50 years old, Dodger Stadium still ranks as one of MLB’s top ballparks.